Skip to main content

 Kindly note that there are some occasions that captains do not update the destination in the vessels’ AIS transponders and, unfortunately, this is something we cannot control.

-Additionally, it is possible that the information entered in this field may not be available in our database, and, therefore, recognised by our algorithm.
-As such, our system displays the exact information entered in the vessel AIS transponder, along with the message "destination port not recognised".
+Additionally, it is possible that the information entered in the destination field may not be available in our database, and, therefore, recognized by our algorithm.
+As such, our system displays the exact information entered in the vessel's AIS transponder, along with the message "destination port not recognized".
+To troubleshoot, users should ensure accurate AIS transponder updates and recognize that information availability might depend on AIS coverage or properly completed operations.

 Did this answer your question?